Do you ever feel like your family is under the microscope at holiday gatherings?

 - “Looks like there’s some big emotions here.
 Why don’t you take a break and think how you might solve this in a way you’d feel really proud about?”

-- You may want to send your parents our short ebook “When Your Child Misbehaves – 4 Strategies for Lasting Change” ahead of time and ask if they could read it to better understand what you’re trying to learn.
+- You may want to send your parents our short ebook “Four Messages Every Child Longs to Hear – A Discipline That Connects overview” ahead of time and ask if they could read it to better understand what you’re trying to learn.

 - If you have a sensory child that fits this description, you could forward this article.

 - You can also help your parents understand your kids’ strengths and gifts better.
 For example, if your folks are frustrated with a particular strong-willed grandkid, how have you noticed that child using that strong will in an honoring or positive way?